platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 {{< note >}}

-Blackfire.io is bundled in Platform.sh subscriptions as part of the Observability Suite.
+Blackfire.io can be bundled with Enterprise and Elite subscriptions as part of the Observability Suite.
 To learn more, [contact Sales](https://platform.sh/contact/).
+All customers can also subscribe to Blackfire separately.

 {{< /note >}}